 - Assist the person with obtaining medical assistance (if needed or requested) or accessing on or off campus resources (if requested).

-- Report the incident to the Title IX Coordinator, Stephanie Rowland, within 48 hours and inform the person that you will be doing so.
+- Report the incident to the Title IX Coordinator, Stephanie Rowland, via the Incident Reporting Form within 48 hours and inform the person that you will be doing so.